komma4/BTL2/README.md

 This version is compatible to LibreOffice 5

 ## Installation instructions
-Download OXT file from Releases page and install with Tools>Extension Manager>Add.
+Download OXT file from Releases page and install with **Tools>Extension Manager>Add**.
-This will install a Library "BTL2" in your Macro installation.
+This will install a Library "BTL2" in your (personal) Macro installation.

 ## Run the Extension
 Run "BasicTextListe2" from module "BTL2" within library "BTL2".